-Unless you have some serious skills in art and design, then you need a professionally designed logo that makes sense for your business.
+Unless you have severe art and design skills, you need a professionally designed logo that makes sense for your business.

-If you’re looking to get this done for free then Canva is the best option.
+If you want to get this done for free, Canva is the best option.

-The logo should communicate what your business is about, and most of the time you can have people create logos for you for about $20-$30 dollars on Fiverr.com
+The logo should communicate what your business is about, and most of the time, you can have people create logos for you for about $20-$30 on Fiverr.com.

-Another great website is 24hourlogo.com, which lets a group of people create logo options for around $240 dollars.
+Another great website is 48hourlogo.com, which lets a group of people create logo options for around $240.

 Then you pick the best option for your business.
-No matter how you create the logo, having a bad logo doesn’t do any favors for your business at all.
+No matter how you create the logo, having a lousy logo doesn’t favor your business.

 Where You Should Not Start A Blog

-Of course, there are dozens of options for starting a blog online, but some of those options have disadvantages that you need to think of.
+Of course, there are dozens of options for starting a blog online, but some have disadvantages you need to consider.

 For example, websites like WordPress.com, Blogger.com, and Medium are both free blogging platforms that are easy to set up, but you also don’t own them.
 That means that these platforms could shut you down at any time.

-You will own the website and the content, and it won’t go away unless something really bad happens.
-However, that doesn’t mean that a platform like Medium isn’t useful.
+You will own the website and the content, and it won’t go away unless something terrible happens.
+However, that doesn’t mean a platform like Medium isn’t helpful.

-It can be a great branching-off point to get people to come and read your blog.
-For example, you could post an article on the website and then include a link to your blog down at the very bottom.
+It can be an excellent branching-off point to get people to come and read your blog.
+For example, you could post an article on the website and then include a link to your blog at the bottom.

-If interested, the readers can click on that link and learn more about your work and see more of your articles.
+If interested, the readers can click on that link, learn more about your work, and see more articles.

 Free blog sites are great marketing tools and platforms to show your blog off on, but not a great place to host a blog.
-Instead, buy a hosting site and a domain name, and then it is yours.
+Instead, buy a hosting site and a domain name that is yours.

 Stay Away From Other Paid Platforms

-Website builders such as Wix and Squarespace have been making waves in the blogging industry.
+Website builders like Wix and Squarespace have been making waves in the blogging industry.

-However, if you don’t own the website and hosting as you do with Wix or Squarespace then you’ll want to avoid thesewell.
+However, if you don’t own the website and hosting as you do with Wix or Squarespace, you’ll want to avoid these well.

 It’s just like putting all your stuff into a rented apartment and then proclaiming that you own the apartment just because your stuff is there.

-Plus, moving away from these websites can be a serious pain in the neck, and it can be hard to pull off your content and switch providers.
+Moving away from these websites can be a severe pain in the neck, and it can be hard to pull off your content and switch providers.

-Sticking with WordPress.org is the best way to start your blog and ensure that the blog itself is yours.
+Sticking with WordPress.org is the best way to start your blog and ensure it is yours.

 Extra Things You Could Buy for Your Blog

-You will not need any of these things for a beginner blog, but as you start to grow more followers and start expanding your reach, then you can consider some of these options you will need to pay for.
+You will not need any of these things for a beginner blog, but as you grow more followers and expand your reach, you can consider some of these options you will need to pay for.

-Make sure to check and regularly update your backups, especially whenever you know about website updates or changes.
-You can backup every day, every week, every two weeks, or at any other time frame.
+Check and regularly update your backups, especially when you know about website updates or changes.
+You can back up every day, every week, every two weeks, or at any other time frame.

 Just make sure to keep it consistent for your website, and make sure to delete old backups whenever they do not serve your purpose.

-Keywords are the lifeblood of SEO, which is what gets people onto your website.
+Keywords are the lifeblood of SEO, which gets people onto your website.

-If you have content that is stuffed with high-quality keywords and good advice, then you will be able to get more people to come to your website.
+If you have content stuffed with high-quality keywords and sound advice, you can get more people to visit your website.
 Those keywords will cause your article to appear more on Google and other search engines.

-Keyword and SEO tools go hand in hand and are two sides of the same coin.
-Finding a good keyword tool that won’t just tell you how good the keyword is but also how to use it will be great for you as well.
+Keywords and SEO tools go hand in hand and are two sides of the same coin.
+Finding a good keyword tool that will tell you how good the keyword is and how to use it will be great for you.

 Along with using keywords for search engine optimization, you will need to track the main keywords of your website to see how your ranking is doing.

-Once you’ve got several articles written under your belt, you can track the keywords to see where you rank in the SEO.
-The higher that you rank, the more people will be coming to your website.
+Once you’ve written several articles, you can track the keywords to see where you rank in the SEO.
+The higher you rank, the more people will visit your website.

-They are what Google and other search engines look for and if you don’t have good keywords then your website will not be found online.
+They are what Google and other search engines look for, and if you don’t have good keywords, your website will not be found online.

-While you can guess on keywords related to your niche or use Google to find certain keywords, you might need a third-party website to truly help you rank up.
+While you can guess keywords related to your niche or use Google to find specific keywords, you might need a third-party website to help you rank.

-A great website for this is ManageWP, which costs $1 a month for 100 keywords.
+An excellent website for this is ManageWP, which costs $1 monthly for 100 keywords.
 That’s a great deal, especially if you’ve got more than a few keywords bouncing around your website.

-ManageWP gives you reporting not just on the keywords they have found for your website, but also the keywords that your competitors are ranking in.
+ManageWP gives you reporting not just on the keywords they have found for your website but also on the keywords that your competitors are ranking in.

-They can remove content, infect code, and can do all sorts of other things.
-While being vigilant can prevent attacks, you can also use WordPress’s security plugins: WP security and Manage WP.
+They can remove content, infect code, and do many other things.
+While being vigilant can prevent attacks, you can also use WordPress’s security plugins: WP Security and Manage WP.

 Both of these applications monitor the security of your website and will prevent hackers from getting inside.

-They will also alert you if something has gone wrong, so you will be able to fix the problem without any trouble.
+They will also alert you if something has gone wrong so that you can fix the problem without any trouble.

-Finally, you might want to look at Ezoic Premium whenever you start to run advertisements on your blog.
-The premium deal costs $44 a month but will let you receive more opportunities with Ezoic.
+Finally, you might want to look at Ezoic when you run advertisements on your blog.
+The premium deal costs $44 a month but will give you more opportunities with Ezoic.

 Ezoic is a service that does several things for your website.
-It helps to analyze the variables that keeps people coming back to your website, all while getting you the most revenue.
+It helps to analyze the variables that keep people returning to your website while getting you the most revenue.

 First, it is optimized for every single visitor.
-Every visitor is a data point for Ezoic to be used with.
+Every visitor is a data point for Ezoic to be used.
 Whenever someone visits your website, the advertisements displayed can adapt.

-First, you choose the advertisement shape you want.
-For example, let’s say you pick a 300×300 foot square, Ezoic keeps that square for the first few visitors and notices almost no interaction with the tailored advertisement.
+You choose the advertisement shape you want.
+For example, let’s say you pick a 300×300 foot square.
+Ezoic keeps that square for the first few visitors and notices almost no interaction with the tailored advertisement.

 So the website automatically changes the shape of the ad to a 250×360 foot square.